-The table on the next page details the facility improvement assumptions developed for each activity component when developing the usage and financial projections for each option.
+The following table details the facility improvement assumptions developed for each activity component when developing the usage and financial projections for each option.

 References to dollars (\$) and percentages (%) are made to detail the variances and impact from the current average annual centre performance.